 When can my electric service be disconnected in Texas?

-– If you fail to pay your bill on time or do not make arrangements with the REP to pay the charges you owe.
+You don’t pay your electric bill on time or make a plan to pay what you owe.

 REPs may disconnect service without notice: